-The air gap flux set up by the three phase stator windings carrying sinusoidal currents.
+The air gap flux set up by the three-phase stator windings carrying sinusoidal currents.
 The wave shape is non-sinusoidal in nature.
-According to Fourier series analysis, any non-sinusoidal flux is equivalent to the combination of a number of sinusoidal fluxes of fundamental and higher order harmonics.
-Since, the flux wave shape has half-wave symmetry, all even harmonics (2,4,6 ……) are absent in Fourier series.
+According to Fourier series analysis, any non-sinusoidal flux is equivalent to the combination of a number of sinusoidal fluxes of fundamental and higher-order harmonics.
+Since the flux wave shape has half-wave symmetry, all even harmonics (2,4,6 ……) are absent in the Fourier series.

-A non-sinusoidal flux can be resolved into fluxes of fundamental and higher order odd harmonics (3, 5, 7, 11, 13, etc).
+A non-sinusoidal flux can be resolved into fluxes of fundamental and higher-order odd harmonics (3, 5, 7, 11, 13, etc).
 The third harmonic flux wave produced by each of the three phases neutralizes one another.
-The resultant air gap flux is free from third harmonics and its multiples.
-This is because the third harmonics in the flux wave of all the three phases are in space phase, but differ in time phase by 120 degrees.
+The resultant air-gap flux is free from third harmonics and its multiples.
+This is because the third harmonics in the flux wave of all the three phases are in the space phase, but differ in the time phase by 120 degrees.

 Harmonics Induction Torques